thaiseq/ChurnAnalysis/README.md

 #  4. Modeling and Results

+Four models have been constructed for application in the problem of this project, namely:

+* Gradient Boosted Trees
+* Random Forest
+* AdaBoost
+* Logistic Regression

 The 18 characteristics of this data set were used to train the models.

 Their respective AUC (Area Under the Curve) measures are listed below: